DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-01-14-round-11-research-with-accredited-providers.md

 ## Who we spoke to

-We spoke to a mix of participants from different accredited provider types based on geographical spread and size and participants who will be responsible for sampling claims:
+We spoke to a mix of participants from different accredited provider types based on geographical spread and size and participants who will be responsible for sampling claims.

-- Derby University
-- Liverpool Hope University
-- Nottingham Trent University
-- The Sheffield SCITT

 All participants we spoke to were responsible for managing and tracking mentoring data and will be responsible for sampling claims for Claim funding for mentor training.